Toilet training tips

 - For children, make sure there is no big change coming up, like starting pre-school or primary school.

 - For parents, allow enough time for the toilet-training.
 It may be helpful to begin over annual leave or holidays.
+Commitment and consistency are key.
+This is a long process.
+Think of it as a marathon, not a sprint.

-Start documenting your child’s urination/ bowel habits
+Start documenting your child’s urination and bowel habits

-- Keep a toileting diary/chart.
+- Keep a toileting diary or chart.

-- Social stories/visual sequence
+- Social stories or visual sequence

 - Modelling how to use the toilet yourself or with a teddy or doll

-- YouTube videos (for example, sitting on the potty song; episode of Peppa Pig that talks through using the potty).
+- YouTube videos (for example, sitting on the potty song; episode of Peppa Pig that talks through using the potty)

 - Objects of reference (an object that will tell your child it is time to go to the toilet.
 For example, handing them toilet roll).